-A collaborative working relationship has been established between the SSP-ASD Consultants and the St. Clair Catholic District School Board.
-The SSP-ASD Consultants and the District Autism Team work together to provide professional development to the district as well as individual school needs.
-They provide a range of strategies, resources and in-school/in-class consultation for students with Autism Spectrum Disorder.
-A referral process exists in which the Thames Valley School Support ASD team is accessed.
+A collaborative working relationship has been established between the SSP, the Community Consultant responsible for ASD and the St. Clair Catholic District School Board.
+The SSP, the Community Consultant responsible for ASD and the District Autism Team work together to provide professional development to the district as well as individual school needs.